As the earbud market continues to boom in popularity we're getting devices that are more specialised, hoping to cater for certain niches.

 But it still wasn't perfect and could be improved for the Sleepbuds III.

 The worst thing about these earbuds is they can only be used with the app and play the limited range of sounds it offers.

 I really wish I could get podcasts going through them, or even alternative sleepy sounds to what the app offers.

 For the past decade or so I've gone to sleep listening to a podcast almost every night.
 Earbud technology has made this super convenient and better than ever.

-While monotonous, gentle drones are awesome to sleep to, sometimes I need a podcast that's just engaging enough attract my attention but also boring enough to fall asleep to.
+While monotonous, gentle drones are awesome to sleep to, sometimes I need a podcast that's just engaging enough to attract my attention, but then also boring enough to fall asleep to.